david-yu/vagrant-docker-ee-ubuntu/README.md

 ## Overview

 This vagrant file is provided strictly for demonstration purposes to help setup a cluster environment that installs Docker EE, UCP, and DTR with embedded DNS.
 This can be used as a demo environment on your local machine, when internet access is not present.
+The organization of this repo is as follows:

+- `env` - where environment variables are stored and read for bringing up EE platform
+- `files` - configuration files for load balancers, etc
+- `scripts` - scripts executed by VagrantFile
+- `Makefile` - file used to create simple commands via `make` which invoke the Vagrant CLI

 By default, after running `make start` the following will be provisioned and installed:
 - UCP node - UCP will be accessible from `https:\\ucp.local` resolved through DNS (login: docker / {password in `ucp_password` file})